-There are many other causes of accidents involving 18-wheelers, and the causes can bring many parties into play.
-Aside from the sheer level of catastrophic injuries, property damage, and other economic damages caused by the size of these vehicles, you may be dealing with trucking companies, cargo loading companies, maintenance crews, the driver, even parts manufacturers, each of whom will have their own insurance policies.
+There are many other causes of truck accidents involving 18-wheelers, and the causes can bring many parties into play.
+Aside from the sheer level of catastrophic injuries, property damage, and other economic damages caused by the size of these vehicles, you may be dealing with the trucking companies, cargo loading companies, maintenance crews, the truck driver, and even parts manufacturers, each of whom will have their own insurance policies.
 This can lead to large verdicts, but it can also complicate the case.
-That’s why it’s important to have a personal injury attorney in your corner.
+That’s why it’s important to have a Michigan personal injury attorney in your corner.

 $3.45 million settlement against a cement company whose truck crossed a center line causing three deaths and severely injuring a 4 year-old boy.
 The settlement was $450,000 in excess of available insurance.